SitongLi/cgao3.github.io/index.md

 ### Biography
 I am currently a Master student at Computing Science Department of Western University, and I will graduate in Sep.
 2019.

-I was major in Neuroscience prior transferring to Computer Science at University of Science and Technology of China (https://en.ustc.edu.cn/).
+I was major in Neuroscience prior transferring to Computer Science at [Interna Journal of Operational Research](https://en.ustc.edu.cn/).

 ### Programming Skills
 Programming Language: Python, Java, Matlab, R, SQL.